-After starting, it is important for new employees to quickly meet as many people throughout the organization as they can.
-[See Related Story: 5 Scientific Ways to Make a Good First Impression ]
+It's important for new employees to quickly meet as many people throughout the organization as they can.
+[See Related Story: https://www.businessnewsdaily.com ]

 "Understanding their roles and priorities will allow you to start adding value right away," McDonald said.

-To help new employees get off on the right foot, Robert Half offers several tips:
+To help new employees get off on the right foot, Robert Half offered several tips:

 - Start early each day.
 Getting to work early gives employees time to get settled, review what needs to be done for the day and organize their schedule.

 - Don't act like you know everything.
-Just because things were done one way at your old job, doesn't mean that's how your new employer wants it done.
-Before suggesting any changes, it is important to first try and do things the way your new employer likes.
+Just because things were done one way at your old job doesn't mean that's how your new employer wants it done.
+Before suggesting any changes, it is important to first try to do things the way your new employer prefers.

 - Ask for help.
-You want to learn as much about how your new company operates as quickly as possible.
-If you aren't sure about a task, or how it should be completed, ask someone who knows.
+Try to learn as much about how your new company operates as quickly as possible.
+If you aren't sure about a task or how it should be completed, ask someone who knows.
 It's better to ask for help than to get it wrong.
 Also, get specific feedback from your boss each week so you know what areas you need to work on and what additional training might be beneficial.

 - Don't rock the boat.
-When first starting, you want to observe the company's corporate culture and act accordingly.
-In addition, you don't want to start things off by asking for a flexible schedule or more time off.
+When first starting, observe the company's corporate culture and act accordingly.
+In the beginning, don't ask for a flexible schedule or more time off.
 If those are things you're looking for, discuss those possibilities before accepting the job.

 - Say "thank you."
-It is important to show your co-workers appreciation when they help you out.
-Showing gratitude lets your co-workers know that you valued their assistance and will likely lead to them helping you again in the future.
+It's important to show your co-workers appreciation when they help you out.
+Showing gratitude lets your co-workers know that you valued their assistance and will likely lead them to help you again in the future.

 - Don't be a loner.
-You want to be known as part of the team and not just the new guy or girl.
-Try inviting co-workers to lunch or out for coffee to both get to know them on a personal level and learn more about their job.
+You want to be known as part of the team and not just the new person.
+Try inviting co-workers to lunch or out for coffee to both get to know them on a personal level and to learn more about their job.
 The better you know what everyone else is doing, the more you can assist them and show how valuable you can be.